Tina Cohen-Chang: Storylines

-In season five, Tina is nominated for prom queen in "Tina in the Sky with Diamonds" and works to win the title, hiring Dottie Katzatori (Pamela Chan) as an assistant and dumping Sam as her prom date in order to win the single girl vote.
+In season five, Tina is nominated for prom queen in "Tina in the Sky with Diamonds" and works to win the title, hiring Dottie Kazatori (Pamela Chan) as an assistant and dumping Sam as her prom date in order to win the single girl vote.
 Tina wins prom queen, but she is emotionally wrecked when a new cheerleader, Bree (Erinn Westbrook), dumps a bucket of slushies on her, in similar fashion to the movie Carrie.
 Kitty Wilde (Becca Tobin) gives Tina her dress and Tina goes back to stage in glory with the glee club's encouragement.
 And like all the members of glee club, Tina is devastated and heartbroken when Finn Hudson (Cory Monteith) suddenly dies.
 In "Trio", she is caught by Blaine when she and Sam Evans (Chord Overstreet) make out in a classroom after the school is closed.
 She spends her last days of high school doing activities with fellow glee club seniors Blaine, Artie, and Sam Evans.
 She graduates with them in the middle of season five and goes to study at Brown University.
 Later, she visits New York to attend Rachel's opening night in Funny Girl on Broadway.

 In the final season, Tina and the other glee club alumni returns to help Rachel recruit new members for the newly rebooted glee club.
 She and Quinn Fabray (Dianna Agron) helps Becky convince her new boyfriend that she is in every club of the school.
 She, Quinn, Sue, and Coach Roz get a huge surprise when they find out that Becky's boyfriend, Darrell, does not have Down syndrome like Becky does.
 They all get a big lesson when they confront him and realize that a person with Down syndrome should be treated like everyone else.
 In "A Wedding", Tina tries to propose to Mike, and is rejected.
 It is revealed that Tina joins the glee club because she and Artie were playing truth or dare with their goth friends in the Pilot's parallel episode "2009".
 In the series finale, she starred in Artie's film that got into Slamdance Film Festival and now officially a couple with Artie.
 She attends the rededication to the McKinley's auditorium to the late Finn Hudson.
 She performs one last time with almost every member of New Directions from all seasons and take a bow with the rest of the Glee Cast.